 The portfolio is expected to produce a compounded annual absolute return over a market cycle of at least 7.5%.
-For the year ended December 31, 2014, the annual dollar-weighted rate of return for the Plan investments, net of pension plan investment expense, was 5.07%.
-The dollar-weighted rate of return demonstrates that the present value of future cash flows plus the final market value of the investments equal the current market price of the investment.
+For the year ended December 31, 2015 and 2014, the annual dollar-weighted rate of return for the Plan investments, was (1.42%), and 5.07% The dollar-weighted rate of return demonstrates that the present value of future cash flows plus the final market value of the investments equal the current market price of the investment.